 Performance-related variable remuneration

-The employment contracts make provision for the ability of the Supervisory Board to grant, in exceptional cases and at its own discretion, a special bonus exclusively for (i) special achievements or specific efforts, (ii) if and to the extent to which the Executive Board member has made a particular difference to the Company through his activities (e.g. restructuring success in a particularly difficult market environment).
+The employment contracts make provision for the ability of the Supervisory Board to grant, in exceptional cases and at its own discretion, a special bonus exclusively in the following cases: (i) for special achievements or specific efforts, (ii) if and to the extent to which the Executive Board member has made a particular difference to the Company through his activities (e.g. restructuring success in a particularly difficult market environment).
 Executive Board members are not entitled to the granting of this special bonus.
+In fiscal 2016 no bonus was granted to the members of the Executive Board.

-Since January 1, 2014, the defined benefit pension commitments in the form of pension amounts agreed on the basis of individual contracts have been replaced by modular defined benefits including a transitional arrangement.
+On January 1, 2014, the defined benefit pension commitments in the form of pension amounts agreed on the basis of individual contracts were replaced by modular defined benefits including a transitional arrangement.
 A transitional arrangement also applies to Executive Board members who are currently in office.
-The amount of the defined benefits is determined on the basis of a proportion of the annual target salary, which is currently an average of 20 %.
+The amount of the defined benefits is determined on the basis of a proportion of the annual target salary, which is an average of 28%.
 The retirement age has been fixed at the age of 63.
 The Company has set up provisions for future claims.

 Total remuneration of the execution board